victronenergy/dbus-mqtt/README.md

 This allows easily detecting the serial number of the installation(s).

 #### Notes
 An easy way to send a periodic keep-alive message without having to do it manually is to run this command in a separate session and/or terminal window:

-    while :; do mosquitto_pub  -m '' -t 'R/e0ff50a097c0/keepalive'; sleep 5; done
+    while :; do mosquitto_pub  -h 192.168.8.60 -m '' -t 'R/e0ff50a097c0/keepalive'; sleep 5; done

+You will need to install the mosquitto client package.
+On a Debian or Ubuntu system this can be done with:

+    sudo apt-get install mosquitto_clients

 Connecting to the Victron MQTT server